intro-to-data-science-21-workshop/06-KaiFoerster-string_manipulation/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Kai Foerster** prepared the README and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
+**Max Eckert** prepared the presentation slides and recording.
 He also provided an example to the practice material.